awsandy/cloud9-tunnel-desktop/README.md

 Login as `ec2-user` and the password you specified in step 1.

-Windows users can use a command similar to:
+Windows users can instead use a command similar to:

 ```
 aws ssm start-session --target i-xxxxxxxxxxx --document-name AWS-StartPortForwardingSession --parameters "portNumber"=["3389"],"localPortNumber"=["9999"]
 ```

-please see this blog post for further details on SSM port forwarding: https://aws.amazon.com/blogs/aws/new-port-forwarding-using-aws-system-manager-sessions-manager/
+please see this blog post for further details on SSM port forwarding:

+https://aws.amazon.com/blogs/aws/new-port-forwarding-using-aws-system-manager-sessions-manager/